What is CGRP?

 Pregnancy and breast feeding

 It is uncertain whether these treatments are safe in pregnancy and breast feeding.
 Therefore, they should not be used if you are pregnant, breast feeding or planning on conceiving in the near future.
-Please discuss with your clinician.
+Please discuss it with your clinician.

 How to store your medication